AnnaErshova/coding-exercises/README.md

 * Commentary added to ease following the code.

 Process:
 * Initialize an empty nested array of correct size.
-In this case it is 10 rows by 5 columns.
+Size will be calculated based on number of unique IDs and dates.
+(In this case it is 10 rows by 5 columns.)
 * Populate row headers and column headers with correctly sorted unique values from the csv file.
 (Both row and column headers are sorted in ascending order.)
 * Populate the rest of the array with appropriately matched content.